IAmJonoBo/Emperator/docs/reference/developer-tooling.md

 - Use the repo-scoped `.npmrc` (sets `store-dir=./.pnpm-store`) so pnpm’s content-addressable store remains under version control boundaries.
 Run `pnpm store prune` periodically if you need to reclaim disk space.
 - Biome is configured to auto-organise imports, clamp line width to 100 characters, enforce two-space indentation, and prefer double quotes with required semicolons.
 These defaults are applied globally via the `formatter` block so any Biome-supported language inherits the same layout conventions and aligns with the contract examples in [Authoring and Evolving the Project Contract](../how-to/author-contract.md#2-define-structural-conventions-with-cue).
 - Bootstrap or re-run the full lint/format toolchain with `pnpm run setup:lint`.
 The script installs dependencies, installs the `pre-commit` and commit-msg hooks, formats the tree with Biome, and then executes the combined `pnpm lint` pipeline (Biome check + ESLint).
 In CI or deployment environments, call `pnpm run setup:lint -- --ci` to skip hook installation and avoid write operations while still running the gate checks.
+- Reach for `pnpm fmt --all` when you want a single command to rewrite YAML, Biome-managed assets, and Python files (`ruff format` + `ruff check --fix` via uv).
+Without flags, `pnpm fmt` limits itself to YAML + Biome.
 - ESLint remains in place for rules Biome does not yet cover (module boundary policies, import hygiene beyond ordering, etc.).
 Keep both tools wired into `pre-commit` so contributors see the same failures locally that CI enforces.

 ### 4. Git hooks, commit hygiene, and PR UX {#git-hygiene}